-If you’re setting up a home theater and find that even the biggest 4K TVs are coming up short in the size department, you’ve got another option.
-Today’s best projectors are capable of delivering a cinematic experience right at home, but those theater-grade units will cost you a pretty penny (although there are also plenty of cheap projectors out there if your needs are more basic).
+You can capture some of the cinema experience in your own home by adding a projector to your home theater setup.
+These make for a fun alternative to a large 4K TV which can create a bigger screen without taking up too much wall space.
+Today’s best projectors are capable of delivering a cinematic experience right at home, but those theater-grade units will cost you a pretty penny.
 To help you save some cash, we’ve rounded up the best projector deals you can score online right now, with our picks covering a nice range of features, sizes, and price points.

 Today’s Best Projector Deals